Lithium nickel manganese cobalt oxides

-Lithium nickel manganese cobalt oxides (abbreviated NMC, Li-NMC, LNMC, or NCM) are mixed metal oxides of lithium, nickel, manganese and cobalt with the general formula LiNi_{x}Mn_{y}Co_{1-x-y}O_{2}.
-These materials are commonly used in lithium-ion batteries for mobile devices and electric vehicles, acting as the positively charged cathode.
+Lithium nickel manganese cobalt oxides (abbreviated as Li-NMC, LNMC, NMC, or NCM) are mixed metal oxides of lithium, nickel, manganese and cobalt with the general formula LiNi_{x}Mn_{y}Co_{1-x-y}O_{2}.
+These materials are commonly used in lithium-ion batteries for mobile devices and electric vehicles, acting as the positively charged electrode, commonly called the cathode (though when charging it is actually the anode).
+When a battery is charged up, the lithium in the positive electrode is depleted, so it is lithium deficient (that is, the composition becomes Li_{1-n}Ni_{x}Mn_{y}Co_{1-x-y}O_{2} where n is the amount of Li removed from the material).

 A general schematic of a lithium-ion battery.
 Lithium ions intercalate into the cathode or anode during charging and discharging.

 There is a particular interest in optimizing NMC for electric vehicle applications because of the material's high energy density and operating voltage.
-Reducing the cobalt content in NMC is also a current target, due to metal's high cost.
+Reducing the cobalt content in NMC is also a current target, due to the metal's high cost.
 Furthermore, an increased nickel content provides more capacity within the stable operation window.

 Structure

 Example of a layered structure.
 Lithium ions can move in and out between the layers.

 NMC materials have layered structures similar to the individual metal oxide compound lithium cobalt oxide (LiCoO_{2}).
-Lithium ions intercalate between the layers upon discharging, remaining between the lattice planes until the battery gets charged, at which point the lithium de-intercalates and moves to the anode.
+Lithium ions intercalate between the layers upon discharging, remaining between the layered slabs of transition metals.
+Upon charging, the lithium de-intercalates from the cathode and moves to the anode.

 Points in a solid solution phase diagram between the end members LiCoO_{2}, LiMnO_{2}, and LiNiO_{2} represent stoichiometric NMC cathodes.
-Three numbers immediately following the NMC abbreviation indicate the relative stoichiometry of the three defining metals.
-For example, an NMC molar composition of 33% nickel, 33% manganese, and 33% cobalt would abbreviate to NMC111 (also NMC333 or NCM333) and have a chemical formula of LiNi _{0.33}Mn_{0.33}Co _{0.33}O_{2}.
+Three numbers immediately following the "NMC" (or "NCM") abbreviation indicate the relative stoichiometry of the three defining metals.
+For example, an NMC molar composition of 33% nickel, 33% manganese, and 33% cobalt (in molar percentages) would be abbreviated as NMC111 (also NMC333 or NCM333) and have a chemical formula of LiNi _{0.33}Mn_{0.33}Co_{0.33}O_{2}.
 A composition of 50% nickel, 30% manganese, and 20% cobalt would be called NMC532 (or NCM523) and have the formula LiNi_{0.5}Mn_{0.3}Co_{0.2}O_{2}.
 Other newer common compositions are NMC622 and NMC811.
 The general lithium content typically remains around 1:1 with the total transition metal content, with commercial NMC samples usually containing less than 5% excess lithium.

-Performance

-In NMC cathodes, the reversible insertion (lithiation) and extraction (delithiation) of lithium ions during battery discharge and charge are facilitated by redox reactions involving changes in the oxidation states of atoms within the oxide structure.